 AIMS EduData

-Funding Opportunity for K–12 Math EdTech Platforms
+Funding Opportunities for K–12 Math EdTech Platforms

 As the AIMS Collaboratory continues to grow and evolve, new opportunities arise that enable researchers and tech developers to participate in AIMS-related projects and activities.
 EduData is one of them.
 Funded by the Gates Foundation, the Advancing Innovative Math Solutions (AIMS) EduData Initiative seeks to build sustainable and scalable research infrastructure to advance math learning.